andrew/ultimate-awesome/README.md

 - [Awesome-AI-on-the-Edge](https://github.com/wangxb96/Awesome-AI-on-the-Edge) - Resources of our survey paper "Enabling AI on Edges: Techniques, Applications and Challenges".
 - [awesome-resources](https://github.com/wmarzouki/awesome-resources) - Participants  of Bertelsmann Technology Scholarship created an awesome list of resources and they want to share it with the world, if you find illegal resources please report to us and we will remove.
 - [awesome-embedded-fuzzing](https://github.com/andreia-oca/awesome-embedded-fuzzing) - A list of resources (papers, books, talks, frameworks, tools) for understanding fuzzing for IoT/embedded devices.
+- [awesome-nonconvex-optimization](https://github.com/cshjin/awesome-nonconvex-optimization) - A collection of papers and readings for non-convex optimization.
 - [awesome-covid19-resources](https://github.com/defeatcovid19/awesome-covid19-resources) - Collection of awesome links about initiatives fighting COVID19 outbreak.
 - [awesome-cybersecurity-news](https://github.com/ForbiddenProgrammer/awesome-cybersecurity-news) - List of sources for cybersecurity news.
 - [vr-resources](https://github.com/gruberdev/vr-resources) - A repository to aggregate resources for VR development.